 Boulder has quiet hours

 Much like living in the residence halls, the city of Boulder has quiet hours.
 These hours extend late into the evening and early morning from 11 p.m. to 7 a.m.
 Any noise that can be heard from over 100 feet away can result in a noise citation.
 If you plan on playing loud music or having guests at your residence, let your neighbors know well beforehand.

 Also know that during the day both you and your neighbors have the right to enjoy the peace and quiet of being at home.
 Citations may occur if your decibel levels exceed 55 from 7 a.m.-11 p.m. or 50 decibels from 11 p.m.-7 a.m.
 Note that 50 decibels is roughly the level of conversational speech.
 You may consider getting a decibel reader app (check out Decibel X) for your phone to monitor your noise level at the edge of your property.

 Boulder is a great city to live in.
 Many neighborhoods are a combination of students, both undergraduate and graduate, and community members, including families with young children.
 Everyone plays a part in your neighborhood’s well-being.
 Take time this summer to introduce yourself and get to know your neighbors.
 Share contact information cards so your neighbors can easily contact you if they have concerns.

-To learn more about ordinances and helpful tips about living in Boulder, take the Off-Campus Living Orientation.
-The Off-Campus Living Orientation is a course created to help students prepare for life off-campus, avoid tickets and citations and get involved in the Boulder community.
+To learn more about ordinances and helpful tips about living in Boulder, check out the Off-Campus Housing & Neighborhood Relations website.
+The Off-Campus Living Orientation is a course created to help students prepare for life off campus, avoid tickets and citations and get involved in the Boulder community.

 If you have any questions, contact Off-Campus Housing & Neighborhood Relations at email@example.com.